JayceeB1/Klipper-Auto-Power-Off/README.md

 - Works with any GPIO-controlled power device
 - Available in English and French
 - Compatible with all Moonraker power device types (GPIO, TP-Link Smartplug, Tasmota, Shelly, etc.)
+- Web interface focused: LCD menus have been removed for simplicity

 ## Requirements